OAguinagalde/NoPipeline/README.md

 # This fork

-It's exactly the same as the original repository, only now it's a .Net Core application.
+It's ~~exactly the same as the original repository, only now it's~~ a .Net Core application instead.

+* (17/06/2020) Now it also fixes an issue regarding the usage of full paths instead of relative paths.

 ----